 If you, or someone you know, suffers from test taking anxieties, try Dr. Nilson’s executive functioning strategies to calm those fears and improve performance.

 Marydee Sklar is the president of Executive Functioning Success, the author of Seeing My Time, and the creator of the Sklar Process.
-She is an educator, reading specialist, and learning coach with more than fifteen years of experience working with students and adults with executive function challenges.
+She is an educator, reading specialist, and learning coach with more than twenty years of experience working with students and adults with executive function challenges.